Caring for Metallicus granite

 - Are there 15 year sealers that have warranties?

-My friend had his sealed and he has a written warranty form the manufacturer.
+My friend had his granite sealed and he has a written warranty form the manufacturer.
 Thanks for your insights!

 ANSWER:

-Oxidation could be an issue.
 Any granite countertop or stone with metal in it could be susceptible to oxidation upon contact with water creating a maintenance issue.

 You see this with white marble floors and showers when not installed properly or if flooded.